ZaidQureshi/bam/asplosaoe/README.md

 The previous applications all were microbenchmarks for different components of the BaM stack.
 Now we show that BaM can be used by real applications with real datasets, namely the breadth-first search (BFS) and connected components (CC) graph analytics applications with a real world dataset.
 The datasets are already loaded on the SSDs in the provided system to make it easy for the reviewers to evaluate.
+For these experiments, BaM is using 4KB cache-lines and an 8GB cache.

 ### Running the BFS application on the MOLIERE_2016 dataset with 1 Intel Optane SSD
 From the `build` directory, we can run the BFS benchmark.